bytebase/bytebase.com/content/docs/get-started/self-host.md

 <IncludeBlock url="/docs/get-started/install/terminal-docker-run-simple"></IncludeBlock>

-Once the server is ready (the logo is displayed), you can access Bytebase at http://localhost:8080.
+Once you see the Bytebase logo, you can access the console at http://localhost:8080.

 <IncludeBlock url="/docs/get-started/install/terminal-startup-output-success"></IncludeBlock>